Beginning is with Allah's

 molecule is a single strand.
 Similarly Arabic text is a single

-start of a sentence and end markers like full stop, exclamation and
+sentence nor end markers like full stop, exclamation and question mark.

 Human Genome Project

 of the genetic language is very

 Thereby, for reason of its universality and permanence, We have

 certainly rendered it: Grand Qur'aan easy, open and facilitative for